KeepEyeOnBall-Jose/hydracamv2/README.md

 ## Photo and Video Management
 - *On Slave Devices*: Photos and videos are captured and temporarily stored in local storage.
 The binary data is sent to the master, and then cleared from memory to save resources.
 - *On Master Devices*: The master device organizes received media into sessions and saves them locally.
 Once the session ends, the media is uploaded to the MoBo API.
+- **Media Storage**: Both photos and videos captured by slave devices are saved in the device gallery under a specific album named `HydraCam`.
+This ensures easy access to locally captured media for further use or review.

 ## Application Flow
 1. The **master device** starts by setting up a WebSocket server and broadcasts its presence.
+2. **Slave Device Connection and Synchronization**:
-2. **Slave devices** discover the master using the broadcast and establish a WebSocket connection.
+   - Slave devices discover the master using the broadcast and establish a WebSocket connection.
+   - After connecting to the master device, each slave sends its `deviceId` and requests the current session status by sending the command `getSessionStatus`.
+   - The master responds with session details, allowing slaves to synchronize their actions with the active session.

 3. Once connected, the master device sends commands for camera actions (e.g., taking a photo or recording a video) during a capture session.
+4. **Captured Media Management**:
-4. Captured media is transferred from slave devices to the master, organized into a session, and saved to local storage.
+   - Captured media is transferred from slave devices to the master, organized into a session, and saved to local storage.
+   - Photos and videos received by the master device are saved in session-specific directories.
+   - Additionally, photos are saved in the `HydraCam` album for easy local access.
+   - The media is then organized and uploaded to the external API at the end of the session.
 5. At the end of the session, the master device uploads the media files to an external API.